OPERA-Cal-Val/calval-RTC/README.md

 Run the `OPERA_RTC_download_reproject_mosaic_sample_bursts.ipynb` notebook on a list of Sentinel-1 scenes using the `papermill_OPERA_RTC_download_reproject_mosaic_sample_bursts.py` Python script.

 - Update the `scenes` list in the script to contain the desired scene IDs
+- Update the `prod_version` number in the script to reflect the desired product version number (default 1.0)
 - Update `opera_dir` to the directory in which you would like to store your RTC directories
 - Update `keep_date_index` to target a given batch of samples
   - 0: oldest sample, -1: most recent sample, -2: 2nd to most recent sample, etc...